 You Don’t Need Large Amounts Of Protein To Build Muscle- A Look At The Science

-For many, high protein intakes have always been synonymous with weight training.
+For many, high protein intakes have always been synonymous with weight training, but the truth is that you don’t need large amounts of protein to build muscle.
 Spend time at any serious gym and you won’t be able to miss the hardcore crowd of men and women with protein shakes and Tupperware containers filled with skinless chicken breasts ready to be eaten every three to four hours.
 All in the quest to meet the benchmark of 1 gram of protein per pound of bodyweight, which works out to 2.2 grams of protein per kilogram of bodyweight for those of us metrically inclined.
 An intake informally accepted as the perceived minimum requirement for increasing muscle size and strength, and it is for most people, quite a lot of food.
 Consider that the average chicken breast yields at best 25-30 grams of protein and an egg white, (another bodybuilding staple), yields 3.5 grams.
-Thus, someone weighing 175lbs would have to eat 6 chicken breasts a day or 50 egg whites to meet the magic 1 gram of protein per pound of bodyweight recommendation.
+Thus, someone weighing 175 lbs would have to eat 6 chicken breasts a day or 50 egg whites to meet the magic 1 gram of protein per pound of bodyweight recommendation.
 That might sound extreme to the uninitiated, but many weight training enthusiasts aim for two to three times as much, with a combination of protein shakes and solid food- enormous amounts of protein consumed daily for years on end with the idea that more must be better.
 As popular as this practice might be ‘in the trenches’, it’s nearly three times more protein than the recommended dietary intake.
 Which, as we will see, makes no recommendations for higher protein requirements for those regularly engaged in resistance training.
 Truth be told, there is little scientific consensus that consistently higher than normal intakes of protein are necessary for muscle growth and nothing in the form of peer reviewed studies that validate a need for protein supplements of any kind.
-In this article we take a look at the science behind protein intake requirements for athletes regularly engaged in high intensity resistance exercise- what we know and what we don’t know and explore the evidence that more protein does not necessarily mean better results.
-Thanks for reading and do be sure to forward this article to anyone who you think might find it to be of interest.
+In this article we take a look at the science behind protein intake requirements for athletes regularly engaged in high intensity resistance exercise.
+We will look at what we know, the marketing problem behind recommendations for large amounts of protein to build muscle and explore the evidence that categorically shows that more protein does not necessarily mean better results in terms of muscle growth.
+Thanks for reading and do be sure to check out the video version on YouTube: How Much Protein Do You Need To Build Muscle Naturally And Without Drugs.

 More Protein Is Better For Muscle Growth- Where Did The Idea Come From?